ttrotto/rusterize/python/README.md

 ## rusterize

-**rusterize** is an extremely fast rasterization tool for Python built in Rust.
+**rusterize** is an extremely fast rasterization engine built in 🦀 Rust and ported to 🐍 Python.

 It is designed to work on _all_ shapely geometries, even when they are nested inside complex geometry collections.
 Functionally, it supports four input types: